Young Women's Program

-The Young Women’s Project supports young women and girls aged 12 – 25 years, who are involved in or at risk of sexual exploitation
+The Young Women’s Program supports young women and girls aged 12 – 25 years, who are involved in or at risk of sexual exploitation

 a place of belonging

 The YWP, in line with all St Kilda Gatehouse programs, works within a relational model of support using a strengths based and community development approach where young women and girls will receive appropriate interventions and services to best suit her needs.

 The YWP provides spaces of belonging, connection and inclusion through peer to peer social inclusion opportunities and one to one outreach support.
 All aspects of the YWP cater to young women and girls experiencing hardship or various forms of complex trauma.

 participate in community life

 The YWP works with young women and girls who have been referred by other agencies, government, family and community groups.
 The YWP’s main priority is to support young women and girls who have been affected by sexual exploitation, working from a therapeutic and resilience framework, in a person centred, voluntary capacity.

 The YWP connects young women and girls to services that can assist, advocate and provide them with practical assistance.
 The aim of the YWP is to intentionally work alongside young women and girls to build resilience and capacity to navigate their own lives with confidence and a strong sense of self esteem.